gohrhyyan/solidworks-webcam-ctrl/README.md

-A lightweight, webcam-powered Python script that enables enables engineers to manipulate 3D models using natural gestures via their laptop's front-facing webcam.

 By leveraging MediaPipe's real-time hand tracking and the pySW library (a Python wrapper for the SolidWorks COM API).
 The MVP focuses on core viewport navigation—orbits, pans, and zooms—without the need for a compiled .NET add-in or inter-process communication.
 Everything runs in a single Python process for minimal latency and easy setup.

 User Interaction Flow